yugander-krishan/System-design_Expert/Fundamentals1.md

 - Realiability:
   - It should be fault-tolerant.
 Hardware faults can be tolerated by redundancy.
 For example having discs in RAID configuration
-  - Software faults require tolerance which can be achieved by understanding business requirements and then deciding what to so ifsomething unacceptable happnes or by monitoring so that we know of warnings beforehand or better unit-testing also helps or by designing better abstractions or interfaces in order to isolate the problems when and if they occur
+  - Software faults require tolerance which can be achieved by understanding business requirements and then deciding what to so ifsomething unacceptable happnes or by monitoring so that we know of warnings beforehand or better unit-testing also helps or by designing better abstractions or interfaces in order to isolate the problems when and if they occur(spearation of concerns)

 - Scalability:
   - Measure of how well system performs under load.
 Load here can refer to read & write requests